 A strong, healthy smile is essential to good health and well-being.
 At Drs.
-Boyd, we’re happy to offer personalized restorative dentistry in Midtown, NY using a range of effective services.
+Boyd, we’re happy to offer personalized restorative dentistry in New York City, NY using a range of effective services.
 Whether you need to repair a broken or decayed tooth, or you need to replace one or more missing teeth, the Drs.
 Boyd are committed to offering personalized service.
 Beginning with a consultation exam, we’ll help you understand your needs and create a treatment plan for you.
 If you ever have any questions about what we recommend, we’d be happy to answer them.

 If you have a cracked, broken, decayed, or worn tooth, our Madison Avenue team can help.
 Using a custom-made dental crown, we will help you restore your tooth’s structure, strength, and functionality.
 Your crown will be custom-made according to your needs and precisely shaded to blend in with your natural smile.
 A full crown procedure typically takes just a couple of short appointments, with results that will last for years to come.